MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/kubernetes/canary-demo.md

 ## Deploy a stable version

-For the first run of the pipeline the stable version of the workloads, and their baseline or canary versions, don't exist in the cluster.
+For the first run of the pipeline, the stable version of the workloads, and their baseline or canary versions, don't exist in the cluster.
 Deploy a stable version of the `sampleapp` workload as follows.

 You can deploy a stable version with YAML or Classic.

 ### [YAML](#tab/yaml/)

-1. In *app/app.py*, change `success_rate = 5` to `success_rate = 10`.
+1. In *app/app.py*, change `success_rate = 50` to `success_rate = 100`.
 This change triggers the pipeline, building and pushing the image to the container registry, and also triggers the `DeployCanary` stage.
 1. Because you configured an approval on the `akspromote` environment, the release waits before running that stage.
 On the build run summary page, select **Review** and then select **Approve**.

 Once approved, the pipeline deploys the stable version of the `sampleapp` workload in *manifests/deployment.yml* to the namespace.